pressbooks/pressbooks/readme.txt

     + Both sites and user accounts can be registered. (use this setting if you intend on offering a publishing-platform open to the public, such as Pressbooks.com)

- 9. Navigate to: My Books → __YOUR_SITE__ → Dashboard
+ 9. Navigate to: My Catalog → __YOUR_SITE__ → Dashboard

  10. Navigate to: Appearance.
-Activate "Pressbooks Publisher One"
+Activate "Pressbooks Publisher"

- 11. Navigate to: My Books → Network Admin → Sites
+ 11. Navigate to: My Catalog → Network Admin → Sites

  12. Add a new site (this will be your first book).

- 13. Navigate to: My Books → __YOUR_FIRST_BOOK__
+ 13. Navigate to: My Catalog → __YOUR_FIRST_BOOK__

- 14. Navigate to: Book Information.
+ 14. Navigate to: Book Info.
 Make sure to fill out Title, Author and Publication Date.

  15. Navigate to: Text → Organize.
 Make sure some content is selected for export.